cherryyui/cherryyui/README.md

 ˏˋ°•* -14 and 18+

-ˏˋ°•* Hazbin Hotel + Helluva boss fans + Dandys world fans
+ˏˋ°•* Hazbin Hotel + Helluva boss fans + THOSE Dandys world fans (not all dandys world fans, just yk.. those ones.)

-ˏˋ°•* dandys world fans have an exeption if you are already my friend ^^

 ˏˋ°•* If youre just a problematic person in general.
 Or just weird.